-The curriculum also reflects the fact that our community is interlinked.
-It addresses the multi-racial, multi-cultural composition of the city and the world surrounding us.
-In a distorted and hurting culture, Pittsburgh Urban Christian School is committed to not fleeing the culture being swallowed by it, but to becoming redeeming agents of change in the midst of it all.
+Part of our curriculum includes engaging with the multi-racial, multi-cultural composition of the city and the world surrounding us.
+In a distorted and hurting culture, Pittsburgh Urban Christian School is committed to not fleeing the culture or being swallowed by it, but to becoming redeeming agents of change in the midst of it all.
 That means looking at our culture squarely and humbly in the eye and discerning what living with a purpose means here and now.

 In 1981, Pittsburgh Urban Christian School (PUCS) was organized to provide a quality Christian education to a diverse group of students within an urban setting.
 Our first kindergarten class of six students laid the foundation for the elementary and middle school that developed in the following decades.

-The 130 students we currently serve would recognize glimpses of their present school in that first kindergarten class.
+The 150 students we currently serve would recognize glimpses of their present school in that first kindergarten class.
 Our annual Spring Production combines our commitment to the arts with our all-school study of thematic units.
-Our treatment of the Bible, not as an academic subject but as integral in everything we study and teach, continues to guide our approach to “Christian” education.
+Our treatment of the Bible, not as an academic subject, but as integral in everything we study and teach continues to guide our approach to “Christian” education.
 And our desire to integrate students and families across racial and economic lines informs our thought and action just as it did for our founders.

-PUCS Organized, renting space in Shadyside and Highland Park
+PUCS Organized, renting space in Shadyside and Friendship

 PUCS hosts its first student-led Spring Production

 PUCS rents space at Calvary Evangelical Lutheran Church in Wilkinsburg

 PUCS purchases their current building from Calvary Evangelical Lutheran Church